Tsezic languages

-The Tsezic languages (also called Didoic languages) form one of the seven main branches of Northeast Caucasian language family.
+The Tsezic languages (also called Didoic languages) form one of the seven main branches of the Northeast Caucasian language family.
 It branches into Tsez–Hinukh and Bezhta–Hunzib–Khwarshi, according to research published in 2009.
-They were formerly classified geographically into East Tsezic (Hinukh, and Bezhta) and West Tsezic (Tsez, Khwarshi, and Hunzib).
+They were formerly classified geographically into East Tsezic (Hinukh and Bezhta) and West Tsezic (Tsez, Khwarshi and Hunzib).

 The Avar language serves as the literary language for speakers of Tsezic languages.

 Internal branching

 Schulze (2009) gives the following family tree for the Tsezic languages: